 Benefits of Having a Business Analyst in a Company

-Business Analysis is the practice of enabling change in an enterprise by defining needs and recommending solutions that deliver value to stakeholders.
-Business Analysis enables an enterprise to articulate needs and the rationale for change, and to design and describe solutions that can deliver value.
+Benefits of business analyst – business analysis is the practice of enabling change in an enterprise by defining needs and recommending solutions that deliver value to stakeholders.
+Business analysis enables an enterprise to articulate needs and the rationale for change, and to design and describe solutions that can deliver value.

 Meaning of different types of requirements